 - You can move the non-urgent/important emails into one of our Snooze folders

-– Now your email only contains emails that you need to deal with today.
-And if you don’t get to all of them, it’s ok – just snooze them till tomorrow!
+- Now your email only contains emails that you need to deal with today.
+And if you don’t get to all of them, it’s ok – just snooze them until tomorrow!